microsoft/service-fabric/release_notes/Service-Fabric-71CU8-releasenotes.md

-# Microsoft Azure Service Fabric 7.1 Sixth Refresh Release Notes
+# Microsoft Azure Service Fabric 7.1 Eighth Refresh Release Notes

 This release includes bug fixes as described in this document.